 My interest is in working in higher education student affairs.
 I have been a part of opportunity outreach programs since the 6th grade, so I have a tremendous love and appreciation for them.
 I believe that people can be successful and continue with their education if only they are given the proper opportunities and motivation.”

 You will receive advising support, career services, and one-on-one mentoring from the School of Education and other departments at Syracuse University, developing your professional portfolio and identity with faculty who are leaders and experts in their fields.

-As a student in the Selected Studies program, you will choose one of five focus areas:
+As a student in the Selected Studies program, you may choose one of five focus areas:

 You’ll work closely with your advisor to design a personal degree plan based on your interests and professional goals.
-All students will also complete core education courses, a common liberal arts core, a major or minor in a liberal arts area, and several research methods courses.
+Students will likely complete core education courses, a common liberal arts core, a major or minor in a liberal arts area, and several research methods courses.
 With careful advising and planning, students may add a second major or a minor from the College of Arts and Sciences without extending their time-to-completion.

 Your first semester will likely include education and focus area classes, writing, math, and science.
 More information on academic requirements available in the Syracuse University Course Catalog.